Types Of Taxes In Nigeria: Everything To Know

 • Local Government Revenue authorities

-These agencies are responsible for the assessment, collection, and accounting of taxes in Nigeria.
+These bodies handle the assessment, collection, and accounting of taxes.

-Overall, paying taxes is a civic responsibility that benefits the entire nation.
+Paying taxes is a civic duty that benefits the entire nation.

 Frequently Asked Questions About Types Of Taxes In Nigeria